Have You Prepared? Wills, Trusts, Estate Planning And Probate.

 Whether you’re just getting started in life, or are looking back on your career and want to prepare for the future, I can help you determine the estate planning instruments that are right for you.
 Furthermore, if you’re grappling with the loss of a loved one and have been named the legal representative of the estate or are interested in ensuring your loved one’s final wishes are upheld, I can provide you with the information and resources you need.

 Some of the most common estate planning instruments and related matters I handle include:

 - Advance medical directives

 - Estate administration, probate and ancillary probate matters

 - Tax issues in estate planning

 Having a conversation with an estate planning lawyer can offer clarity and direction regarding the benefits of advance planning.
 For example, an advance medical directive combines a living will and a medical power of attorney.
 It expresses your wishes when you are unable to speak for yourself due to illness.
 It specifies whether you wish to be resuscitated and who is to act as your representative in making this decision.

 Reach Out And Learn More

-To schedule a consultation with us at Wiegandt & Doubles, call 540-254-0172 or toll free 877-232-0715.
-From our office in Fincastle, we work with clients throughout the region as well as those who may reside outside the state but have loved ones living or holding property in the area.
+To schedule a consultation with me at Wiegandt & Doubles, P.C., call toll-free 540-254-0172 or send an email inquiry.
+From my office in Fincastle, I work with clients throughout the region as well as those who may reside outside the state but have loved ones living or holding property in the area.